-Study finds key protein for firing up central nervous system inflammationMay 2nd, 2013 in Medical research /
+Study finds key protein for firing up central nervous system inflammationMay 2, 2013 in Medicine & Health / Medical research

 Scientists have identified an influential link in a chain of events that leads to autoimmune inflammation of the central nervous system in a mouse model of multiple sclerosis (MS).